digiscot/digiscot.github.io/pages/projects/centre-nordic.md

 <iframe src="//www.slideshare.net/slideshow/embed_code/key/BIsoxHs2dQILLN" width="425" height="355" frameborder="0" marginwidth="0" marginheight="0" scrolling="no" style="border:1px solid #CCC; border-width:1px; margin-bottom:5px; max-width: 100%;" allowfullscreen> </iframe> <div style="margin-bottom:5px"> <strong> <a href="//www.slideshare.net/RagnhildLjosland/orkney-community-digital-heritage" title="Orkney community digital heritage" target="_blank">Orkney community digital heritage</a> </strong> from <strong><a href="//www.slideshare.net/RagnhildLjosland" target="_blank">Ragnhild Ljosland</a></strong> </div>

+We have designed a short leaflet used to spread information about the project across Orkney.
+Ragnhild Ljosland took it to North Ronaldsay where she has spent the last few days talking to people about the project.
+You can seen the leaflet [here].(https://twitter.com/NordicUHI/status/595520414723485697)

 ## Evaluation

 This is where the project lead will share information about what was achieved and what was learned.